d-negatu/d-negatu/README.md

 ## 🚀 About Me

-🎯 I'm a student at Western Carolina University wth a background in Computer Science and Mathematics.
-Proficient in various programming languages with passion for developing scalable and innovative solutions.
-Seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.
+🎯 I am a Computer Science and Mathematics student at Western Carolina University, actively seeking opportunities to contribute to salable software projects that has great impact and professional development.

 ## 🎓 Education